TNorbury/flutter-fader/example/README.md

 Here you will find a couple of examples that show some use cases of how to use the flutter fader!

 ## How to Run
-First you'll want to cd into the example directory.
+First you'll want to cd into the one the example directories.
-`cd fader_with_buttons`
+`cd fader_with_buttons` or `cd fader_with_scroll`
-Then you'll want to run flutter create (this will generate all the android/io goodies you need to run the example on your device.
+Then you'll want to run flutter create (this will generate all the android/iOS goodies you need to run the example on your device.
 I don't include them in source control for the sake of cleanliness)
 `flutter create .`
 Now you can run the example
 `flutter run` or by running from the IDE/editor of your choice!